Ruuudy1/cse15l-lab-reports/lab1.md

 p.s: Hello, I have been having a lot of issues uploading files onto my main branch.
-Github does not let me upload any files, I have tried saving the file type as jpg, png, even gif and uploading it and it still hit me with a "cannot find
+Github does not let me upload any files, I have tried saving the file type as jpg, png, even gif and uploading it and it still gave me the error "Commit failed Committing the files to the repository failed."
+I have no clue why this is happening, I even tried uploading the exact same pictures I previously used for my website during the lab that previosuly uploaded just fine and they gave me the same error.
+I am not sure if I am doing something wrong or if GitHub is glitching.
+I will provide a screenshoot in my submission that shows the pictures showing when I view my code from GitHub.